Kagoshima Japan Travel Guide

 Japan does not specific exit fees.
 A "Sayonara Tax" (International Tourist Tax) of ¥1,000 is included in airline and ferry tickets for international departures.

-Kagoshima's port serves as a gateway to its remote keys and a stop for cruises.
+Kagoshima's port serves as a gateway to its remote islands and a stop for cruises.
 Kagoshima New Port is the main port for ferry services.
 Regular ferry services connect Kagoshima City to various remote islands of Kagoshima Prefecture, including Yakushima, Tanegashima, and Amami Oshima, as well as Okinawa.

 Kagoshima Where The cruise ships dock serves international cruise ships with standard immigration.